* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Does not include any taxes or shipping fees.

 It started getting bad in March of 2020.
-First, a lot of things like scheduled trips and school closed.
+First, a lot of things like scheduled trips got canceled and schools closed.
 Then you couldn't go to church or to the movies or eat in restaurants.
 But you could go to Walmart and to grocery stores without a mask.
+Then a few months later, you had to wear masks to all of these places.
+Now you still do (January 2021).

 My wife would go to the grocery store and report that many shelves were empty and there was no toilet paper, antibacterial soap, hand sanitizer, or Clorox Wipes.
 People were getting sick and spreading it, causing an overflow of people panicking and going to the hospital.
 No one was allowed to go into the hospital with the sick person and the sick people could not have any visitors at all.